johaGL/DIMet/README.md

 | Control\_cell\_T0-2 | T0        | Control   | 0     | cell       |
 | Control\_cell\_T0-3 | T0        | Control   | 0     | cell       |

+Column names in metadata must be exactly: sample, timepoint, condition, short_comp.
+Include a column Hours if desiring to obtain FracContribs line-plots.
+The column ordering is free.

-**regarding the configuration file**
+**Regarding the configuration file**

 The yaml example above has two sections:

-#### global configuration
+*global configuration*:
-`extrulist_fi` : a file which contains metabolites that you decide to exclude owing to bad quality or technical issues.
+* `extrulist_fi` : a file which contains metabolites that you decided to exclude owing to bad quality or technical issues.
+Comma delimited .csv
-`names_compartments` : if available, fill them all.
-If no information about compartment, set to `cell : "cell"` `namesuffix` : the same short word to describe your experiment that you used (MYSUFFIX) for file names `levelstime` : the order of your time points `conditions` : your conditions or genotypes or treatments, first must be the control `name_abundances` and `name_isotopologue_contribs` : The names of the files must be given without suffix nor extension
+* `names_compartments` : if available, fill them all.
+If no information about compartment, set to `cell : "cell"`
+* `namesuffix` : the same short word to describe your experiment that you used (MYSUFFIX) for file names

-#### Differential analysis configuration:
+* `levelstime` : the order of your time points
+* `conditions` : your conditions or genotypes or treatments, first must be the control
+* `name_abundances` and `name_isotopologue_contribs` : The names of the files must be given without suffix nor extension

+*Differential analysis configuration*:
-`max_m_species` : in the case of isotopologues the maximal n+x species to be subjected to comparison `which_test` : we support currently the parametric t-test "Tt" and the non-parametric Wilcoxon-Mann-Whitney test "MW".
+* `max_m_species` : in the case of isotopologues the maximal n+x species to be subjected to comparison
+* `which_test` : we support currently the parametric t-test "Tt" and the non-parametric Wilcoxon-Mann-Whitney test "MW".
-By default, Benjamini-Hochberg procedure is applied to correct for multiple testing.
+By default, we apply Benjamini-Hochberg procedure to correct for multiple testing.
-`technical_toexclude` : optional, just if any internal technical molecule remains which was not excluded before `newcateg` : column that is a combination of 2 or more metadata categories,
+* `technical_toexclude` : optional, just if any internal technical molecule remains which was not excluded before
+* `newcateg` : column that is a combination of 2 or more metadata categories.
-	new category thus generated, is ready for comparison to its counterpart;
+	The new category thus generated, is ready for comparison to its counterpart/opposite, example :
- 	example :
 		Control (a condition) combined with T0 (a timepoint), yields Control_T0 L-Cyclo (another condition) combined with T0 (same timepoint) yields L-Cyclo_T0 so now, we are able to compare L-Cyclo_T0 against Control_T0 .
+You only have to set the columns to combine to create that new category.

-`contrasts` : all your comparisons to be performed, in the form of a list of pairs, where each pair is a comparison.
+* `contrasts` : all your comparisons to be performed, in the form of a list of pairs, where each pair is a comparison.
 	For each pair, the last element must be the control.

+A very common error is to use 'tab' to create your indentations in the yaml file, but this can make the file unreadable.
+To create indentations, use spaces instead.

+**Files' extensions**:

+The files .csv are comma separated, whereas the .tsv are tabular delimited.
+Excel files are not allowed, as sheets organization is too customized.
+Please imitate the style of the examples, using .tsv files (for isotopologues contributions and metabolites abundances) , and .csv files (for metadata and list of metabolites to exclude)

 ### References